 In some cases, insomnia can be a stand-alone affliction.
 The diagnosis of insomnia is a straightforward process.
 People who suffer from sleeplessness and feeling the effects of sleeplessness in their lives have high chances of insomnia.
 You can take the help of the Epworth Sleepiness Scale to determine whether you have insomnia or just a bad sleeping schedule.
 Lack of sleep can start as a bad habit but can escalate over time.
 It can cause fatigue, exhaustion, irritation, and mental fatigue.
 Some of the long-term effects of insomnia also include hallucination, double-vision, and even death.

 Types of Insomnia

-- Drug and stimulant usage, including coffee
+- Drug and stimulant usage, including coffee and caffeine drinks

-- Some medications
+- Some side-effects of medications

 - Stress and anxiety

 How to recover from insomnia?

 Insomnia can be treated with good habits that keep your body functioning and hungry for sleep at the right time.
 The problem of insomnia can occur during the tough times when you are taking stress.
 You can solve the sleeping problems with a better sleep schedule, learning about sleep, improve your hygiene, take therapies, find distractions for stress, and consume herbs like cannabis, lavender, and chamomile.